Community Leadership & Service

 Board of Visitors

-The Institute on Philanthropy and Voluntary Service board of visitors is comprised of prominent working professionals in the DC community.
+The Institute on Philanthropy and Voluntary Service board of visitors is comprised of prominent working professionals in the DC and Indianapolis communities.
 They voluntarily assist in the planning of and fundraising for the Institute as well as offer their support with guest lecturers and internship placement.
 Their focus is to ensure that all students leave with an enhanced understanding of the functionality of government and a valuable experience that will benefit their future career goals.

 Animal Welfare League of Arlington